Clipart images available on car models.

 Working in the CG Industry can sometimes be very hard.
 I try to find new ways to get the job done faster and better, whether it’s new workflows, software, etc. I’m a big believer in hard work.
 And every day I try to find out new techniques and tutorials to make my pipeline solid.
 Art is just something I’ve worked hard to get good at and grown to love over a fairly long period of time.
 Something that keeps me going and motivates me to grow as an artist is my goal of someday working on big feature films.
 Being able to create good work daily that attracts a lot of people is a big dream of mine.
 So my advice to everyone in this competition is” Don’t be a great artist with simple work, be a simple artist with great work”.

 Made with using 3ds Max, Corona render, Substance Painter and Photoshop.
-You can see the WIP on the forum.

 Pierre Maheut: “An amazing piece of texturing!
 How many stickers/decals are there (20?)?!
 The image looks super realistic, you can definitely feel the atmosphere”.